A history of the Department of Psychology at Wayne State University

 It should be pointed out that Leslie Isler, Melissa G. Kaplan and Kathryn Urberg had previously held appointments in the Department of Family and Consumer Resources and became part of the psychology faculty when that department was dissolved.
 Likewise, during the period of Dr. Kilbey's tenure, Karen Ebeling and Jeremy Hall were appointed in the rank of visiting professor.

-Dr. Alan R. Bass, associate chairman, acting chairman, and interim chairman
+Dr. Alan R. Bass, associate chairman, acting chairman and interim chairman

-At various times, Dr. Alan R. Bass served as associate chairman, acting chairman, and interim chairman of the department of psychology.
+At various times, Dr. Alan R. Bass served as associate chairman, acting chairman and interim chairman of the Department of Psychology.
 He served as associate chairman to Dr. Sheldon Alexander.
 He continued to serve as associate chair to Dr. M. Marlyne Kilbey.
 He served as acting chair while Dr. Kilbey was an advisor to NIDA during the calendar year 1989.
 Dr. Bass seems not to have been interested in the position of "permanent" chairperson but in a sense the positions were imposed on him by members of the department who had confidence in him and his judgment.

-During Dr. Bass's period as interim chairman (1992-1995), the following people were brought to the department in the rank of assistant professor: Dr. Douglas Barnett, Dr. Rita Casey, and Dr. Lisa Rapport.
+During Dr. Bass's period as interim chairman (1992-1995), the following people were brought to the department in the rank of assistant professor: Dr. Douglas Barnett, Dr. Rita Casey and Dr. Lisa Rapport.
 Dr. Paul Toro joined as an associate professor.

 While acting chairman, during 1989, Dr. Sebastiano Fisicaro and Dr. John Mullennix joined the department.